 My grandparents had a gorgeous old Grandfather clock.
 I used to love its deep resonant sound.

 It was an inevitable, tangible reflection of time passing.
 Yet it was also comforting to know that each tick was consistent.
 Right there.
 Inevitable.

-As a therapist, I watch people go through changes all the time.
+As a therapist, I watch people go through changes.
 Some have been changes they chose and purposefully created.
-Others have been changes caused by trauma or loss that they had to trudge their way through, and somehow try to keep going.
+Others have been changes caused by trauma or losses that they had to trudge through, and somehow keep going.

-Yet those changes are as inevitable as my grandparents’ clock ticking away.
+Yet those changes are as inevitable as the tick tock of my grandparents clock.

 I’ve let go of my old definition of motherhood.
 What has really helped has been not to view my empty nest — as loss.
 I view it instead as change.
 And I know I’m lucky.
 So many people have adult children whose choices are painful to watch, and often require a continuation of active helping, or at least trying to help.
 Drugs, alcohol, abusive relationships, or mental illness can be a huge factor at this age.
 It’s hard for those parents to know what to do.

 So it’s definitely the end of a certain time, or a way of being together.
 But it’s not loss.

 Loss is when something is gone.
 Forever.

 The challenge for me, and perhaps you, is how to redefine yourself.
 It’s not my responsibility anymore to check up on whether or not he got his teeth cleaned, or is he getting enough sleep, or is he going through something he needs to talk to someone about.
 He’s got all that.